 If you’re looking to get ahead on planning for retirement, you’re likely familiar with individual retirement accounts, or IRAs.
 An IRA is a tax-advantaged vehicle that helps you grow your retirement savings.
 Roth IRAs are particularly attractive, because you don’t pay taxes on withdrawals in retirement.
 There’s one problem: you can’t contribute to a Roth IRA directly if you make above a certain income.
-A backdoor IRA, though, can solve your problem.
+A backdoor IRA, though, can solve your problem by allowing you to convert a traditional IRA into a Roth.
 Here’s how it works.

 Though it may sound like a too-good-to-be-true way to sidestep taxes, backdoor IRAs don’t exist as a way to dodge taxes.
 When you transfer your traditional IRA money into a Roth IRA, you’re required to pay taxes on the money from your traditional IRA.